 “Okay, I can see why that made you angry.
 What can I do to help?“

 “I feel sad hearing how you feel.
 I had no idea you were experiencing any of this.“

 Step 3: Take a break or redirect towards problem-solving.
 By now, your spouse will have become less heated and also more regulated because of feeling heard and understood.
-At this point, if you think the argument can become heated again, the two of you can decide to take a 20 minute break where you both agree to continue cooling off and come back with a different mindset.
+At this point, if you think the argument is becoming heated again, the two of you can decide to take a 20 minute break where you both agree to continue cooling off and come back with a different mindset.
 Or, if you both are well regulated by now, redirect the conversation towards understanding the problem and finding solutions.
 Be mindful of how you are communicating now because criticism will only result in escalation again.
 This might include figuring out what events led up to the heated argument, clarifying any miscommunication or misunderstanding by either of you, and brainstorming ideas, possible solutions, or an actual plan to avoid an argument of this nature again.
 Once you identify the problem areas and come up with a plan, take responsibility to act on it!

 Self-regulation, re-engagement with validation, and redirection towards problem-solving are the three effective steps to de-escalate a heated argument.
 Try it out the next time you find yourself escalating with your spouse and leave a comment to share how it went!